MySQL collation names follow these conventions:

 utf8character set using the rules of Turkish and Hungarian, respectively.

-The suffixes in the following table indicate whether a collation is case sensitive for sorting or whether it is binary.
+A collation may be case and accent sensitive, or binary.
 For a binary collation, character comparisons are based on character binary code values.
+The following table shows the suffixes used to indicate these sorting characteristics.

 Table 10.1 Collation Case Sensitivity Suffixes